 The New York Times noted that Beckey "has been called a vagabond, a recluse and a schemer, a cantankerous mountain man ... .
 In seven decades, he had claimed more virgin ascents than any mountaineer alive.
 Some ascribed his feats to vengeance of a long-ago slight, others to the murder of his own fears.
 He was said to howl at tourists.
 His past was the stuff of lore, his plans the stuff of mystery."

-Beckey remains an avid climber while in his 80s.
-As his remarkable life story as an explorer, writer, historian, and lecturer gains luster -- a documentary film (Direct Beckey) is in-the-works, and he has been honored with the naming of Mt.
-Beckey in the Alaskan Range – the crux of the old mountain man's growing fame becomes clearer.
+As his remarkable life story as an explorer, writer, historian, and lecturer gained luster -- a documentary film was in the works in 2010, and he was honored with the naming of Mt.
+Beckey in the Alaskan Range – the crux of the old mountain man's growing fame became clearer.
 Author Timothy Egan -- who once described him as "a quintessential dirtbag climber" -- nailed it: "Fred Beckey is the rarest form of legend: one who's still alive."

 Beckey remained a living legend until October 30, 2017, when he died at the age of 94.